Prequalified supplier arrangements: Goods and services guide

 This guide supports the Governance policy.

-Refer to Aggregated purchasing - goods and services procurement guide for more information about aggregated arrangements.
+Refer to Aggregated purchasing: Goods and services guide for more information about aggregated arrangements.

 Tools and support

-Access a Microsoft Word version of the Prequalified supplier arrangements - goods and services procurement guide in the goods and services document library.
+Access a Microsoft Word version of the Prequalified supplier arrangements: Goods and services guide in the goods and services document library.

-For more information about considering environmental factors when making goods and services procurement decisions, please contact the goods and services policy team.
+For more information about Prequalified supplier arrangements, please contact the goods and services policy team.

 Updated